 Feminist pop that pays tribute to some of Chile's greatest figures, Ilabaca's work is thoughtful as well as entertaining

-In Europe there exists a perception that it is this continent that has produced the best masters of the written word.
+In Europe there exists a perception that it is the continent that has produced the most important and best masters of the written word.
 Russia, France, Spain, Ireland and England all have worthy claims to have produced some of the world’s greatest ever literature and poetry.
-That said, wearing these Eurocentric goggles can lead some to, in blind arrogance, dismiss the great wordsmiths outside of the continent.
-In the context of Latin America, though names like Gabriel Garcia Marquez from Colombia and Argentine legend Jorge Luis Borges may first come to mind when thinking of Latin penmen, one cannot look past the wealth of literary talent that comes from Chile.
+That said, wearing such Eurocentric goggles can lead some to blind arrogance, dismissing the genius of the wordsmiths outside of the continent.
+In the context of Latin America, though names like Gabriel Garcia Marquez from Colombia and Argentine legend Jorge Luis Borges may first come to mind when thinking of Latin penmen, one cannot look past the immnse wealth of literary talent that comes from Chile.
 Known affectionately as “pais de los poetas” or the “country of poets”, the county has gained this undisputed reputation with good cause.
-Names that jump to mind from Isabel Allende to Pablo Neruda are aplenty, yet despite this it is mostly thanks to Pascuala Ilabaca y Fauna’s fifth album that I really understood the magic touch that Chileans have with language.
+Names that of course jump to mind from Isabel Allende to Pablo Neruda are aplenty, yet despite a basic perception of this, it is mostly thanks to Pascuala Ilabaca y Fauna’s fifth album that I really understood the magic touch that Chileans have with language.

 “One other thing I love about Ilabaca is that even though she clearly likes honouring her musical heritage she is not afraid to take influence from elsewhere in the world, most notably South Asia.”

-That said, this album honours two key male figures, including legend Victor Jara.
-It felt like a special touch just for me that my favourite Jara song El Arado was the one chosen for cover.
-Though I prefer his version of this tune, I would say that the best song on the album is Ilabaca’s cover of La Luna Siempre Es Tan Linda she makes it more enjoyable and somehow more heart-warming.
+That said, this album honours two key male figures, including the legend and hero that is Victor Jara.
+It even felt like a special touch just for me that my favourite Jara song El Arado was the one chosen for cover.
+Though I prefer his version of this tune, I would say that the best song on the album is Ilabaca’s cover of La Luna Siempre Es Tan Linda, she makes it more enjoyable and somehow more heart-warming.
 Throughout the album Ilabaca shows off her voice to be similar to that of Colombian cumbia legend Totó la Momposina.
-This comparison is perhaps most apt on El Látigo de la Indiferencia where even though the song is mostly stripped back to just her voice and the piano it conveys the range of emotion that even a full orchestra might struggle to.
-One other thing I love about Ilabaca is that even though she clearly likes honouring her musical heritage she is not afraid to take influence from elsewhere in the world, most notably South Asia.
-With ties to this part of the world thanks in part to time spent in India at the invitation of former President Michelle Bachelet as well as her key role alongside Jaime Frez in Samadi, it is no wonder why her accordion skills in tracks like El Maíz and En los Jardines Humanos make it sound more like a raga.
+This comparison is perhaps most apt on El Látigo de la Indiferencia where even though the song is mostly stripped back to just her voice and the piano it conveys the range of emotion that even a full orchestra might struggle to achieve.
+One other thing I love about Ilabaca is that even though she clearly likes honouring her musical heritage she is not afraid to take influence from music elsewhere in the world, most notably South Asia.
+With ties to this part of the globe, thanks in part to time spent in India at the invitation of former President Michelle Bachelet, as well as her key role alongside Jaime Frez in Samadi, it is no wonder why her accordion skills in tracks like El Maíz and En los Jardines Humanos make it sound more like a raga.
 The album is close to perfect and serves to shine a light on legends of the past whilst at the same time Ilabaca and her band Fauna shine through just as brightly.